 How?
-Well, the school’s boarding facilities, UK curriculum, and IGCSE and A Level programmes are matched by schools across the country.
+Well, the school’s boarding facilities, National Curriculum for England, and IGCSE and A Level programmes are matched by schools across the country.
 However, it's Rugby School Thailand’s extended school day, pastoral care, and house system that are the school’s most distinguishing features.

 There’s no agreement that Rugby School UK will take students from its Thailand school, but it would be fair for parents to assume that the school will educate their child to be on a par with UK students – and to meet the admission requirements of Rugby School UK and other leading public schools in the UK.

 Rugby School Thailand shares Rugby School UK’s DNA in every aspect of its education – and delivers the ultimate prep school experience.
 Students benefit from having specialist subject teachers from an early age, and joining small class sizes of 1:18.
 In terms of academia, students are grouped according to academic ability and potential for core subject lessons.
 And, on the recreational and creative side, the school offers a wide choice of sports clubs and extra-curricular activities.

 As you’d expect at a UK prep school, the school day is longer than most.
 Rugby School Thailand is the first in Thailand to offer an extended day that runs from 8.15am (8.30am in Reception through to Year 2) until 5pm (3.15pm in Reception through to Year 2).
 To some parents, a nearly nine-hour school day is just too much.
 However, others may appreciate the extra time devoted to study, competitive sport, music, art and drama, and extra-curricular activities.
 The prep school day includes a team sports session and a supervised homework (or prep) session; students also take part in daily activities, which are optional in Year 3 and 4 and compulsory from Year 5 onwards.